littleluwu/raytracing_playground/README.md

 ## :pencil2:- Atividade02 - Matrix Operations

 This assignment set some groundwork for the rest of the project.
 For convenience when dealing with vectors and matrices later, I created two vector classes (`vec3` and `vec4`) and three matrix classes (`mat2`, `mat3`, and `mat4`) along with their operations.
-I started experimenting with unit tests for testing the classes.
-For the time being, I only experimented sufficiently with the vector classes.

-> Unit tests for matrix classes pending.
+## :pencil2:- Atividade03 - Load 3D Object

+For this assignment, I created a class called `object3D` that describes 3D objects, storing their important components like vertices and faces in vector structures.
+The objec3D constructor expects a file path as an argument that points to an `OBJ` file containing the description of the geometry of a given model you want to load.
+It only loads an object from a .obj file, being the only geometry definition format accepted.